Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Using a Virtual Machine**

-Using a virtual machine to build Tunnelblick is fine – Tunnelblick releases are sometimes built using Parallels and VirtualBox.
+Using a virtual machine to build Tunnelblick is fine – Tunnelblick releases are sometimes built using Viable, Parallels, and VirtualBox.
 However, there have been unreproducible errors when the Tunnelblick source code is located on a network device or the host computer, so copying the source to the virtual machine's hard drive and building there is recommended.
 Using